Apprenticeship Tax (TA) and Additional Contribution to Apprenticeship (CSA)

 FYI

-The additional contribution to apprenticeship (CSA) is payable by companies who meet all of the following conditions:
+The additional contribution to apprenticeship (CSA) is payable by the company which:

-• You must be subject to the apprenticeship tax (TA).
+• Be subject to the apprenticeship tax (TA)

-This contribution is gradual: the fewer young people the company employs on a rotating basis as a proportion of its total workforce, the greater its contribution.
+This contribution is gradual: the fewer young people the company employs on a rotating basis in relation to its total workforce, the greater its contribution.

-The company may be exempted from the additional contribution to apprenticeship (CSA) if it meets the following 2 conditions:
+The company may be exempted from the Additional Contribution to Apprenticeship (CSA) if it completes the 2 conditions following:

 • She at least 3% of alternates (apprenticeship contract and professionalization contract) in its workforce.